dereneaton/dereneaton.github.io/publications.md

 * __Eaton, D.A.R.__, Huang, S-Q. and R.H.
 Ree. _Interspecific reproductive character displacement affects gene flow among intraspecific populations of a widespread alpine plant species._ In Prep.

-* __Eaton, D.A.R.__ & R.H.
-Ree. _Pollen-pistil relationships above and below the species-level in Pedicularis: A mechanism for speciation by uncoupling._ In Prep.
+* __Eaton, D.A.R.__, Ree, R.H. and S-Q. Huang. _Evolutionary constraint and pollen-pistil relationships above and below the species-level in Chinese Pedicularis_.
+In Prep.

 * __Eaton, D.A.R.__, Gonzalez-Rodriguez, A., Hipp, A., & J. Cavender-Bares. _Historical introgression in the American live Oaks._ In Prep.